 Natural Resources and the Environment

-UNEP calls for nominees for the Champions of the Earth award – the UN’s highest honour for individuals and organizations that are safeguarding our environment and transforming societies.
+UNEP calls for nominations for the Champions of the Earth Award - the UN’s highest environmental honour - to recognize outstanding leaders their transformative impact on the environment.

 Forests are essential for planetary health and human well-being.
 They provide people with goods, as well as help combat climate change and protect ecosystems.
 Even though deforestation is slowing, “each year we still degrade and destroy some 10 million hectares of forest”, reports UN Chief, António Guterres.
 For this year’s International Day of Forest (21 March), choose wood from legal and sustainable sources to help reduce deforestation while providing people with jobs and renewable materials.
 Join FAO’s event to know how forest-based innovations can contribute to a sustainable lifestyle.

 In recognition of Covid-19’s world-altering effects, The Lion’s Share, and the Global Environment Facility’s Small Grants Programme (SGP), implemented by UNDP, made a call for proposals to support communities dependent on wildlife-based tourism.
 Grants and the projects they’ve facilitated, have been working to build resilience in communities in wildlife-rich areas and support the continued protection of threatened wildlife in their remaining strongholds despite pandemic hardships.

 In this video, the Oscar-winning filmmaker Luc Jaquet shares with us his passion for nature conservation, his love for the frozen landscape of Antartica, and how his life changed when he started filming the emblematic Emperor penguins.
 Luc Jaquet shares this intimate testament in commemoration of the 50th anniversary of the UNESCO Man and the Biosphere Programme and reminds us of the importance of tightening and conserving the links that bind human beings to nature.